Kajang Line: New alignment and conversion to MRT

 Unofficial statements in 2009 claimed that the proposed line was changed to an MRT line.
-In June 2010, during the tabling of the 10th Malaysia Plan, Prime Minister Najib Tun Razak announced that the government was now considering a RM36 billion Klang Valley MRT proposal from Gamuda Berhad and MMC Corporation Berhad, which is the largest national infrastructure project.
+In June 2010, during the tabling of the 10th Malaysia Plan, Prime Minister Najib Razak announced that the government was now considering a RM36 billion Klang Valley Mass Rapid Transit (MRT) proposal from Gamuda Berhad and MMC Corporation Berhad, which would be the largest national infrastructure project.
 The proposal includes 3 lines, including one which is similar to the Kota Damansara—Cheras proposal.
 The MRT lines were to be mostly underground with stations 500 m to 1 km apart in areas with high demand.
 The concept was envisioned to be inspired by Singapore's Mass Rapid Transit (MRT) system.
 The project, aimed to improve public transport in the Klang Valley, was approved by the Malaysian cabinet on 16 December 2010 and construction of the first line from Sungai Buloh to Kajang would begin in July 2011 with a duration of five to six years.
-Gross national income from these future lines is between RM3 bil and RM12 bil.
+Gross national income from these future lines was estimated to be between RM3 bil and RM12 bil.
 The government had appointed MMC-Gamuda JV Sdn Bhd as Project Delivery Partner where it would play the role project manager, supervised by the Land Public Transport Commission (SPAD).
-The whole project would be divided into nine parcels in which will be done on open tender basis.
+The whole project would be divided into nine parcels to be done on open tender basis.
 10 km of the line would be underground and the remaining 50 km above ground with 35 new stations.
 MMC-Gamuda would be barred from bidding for any tender except for tunnelling works (the most expensive portion).
 Ownership of the lines would be given to SPNB.

 To seek for further consultation from the public, SPAD held a 3-month public display of the alignment of the MRT Kajang Line.
 On 8 July 2011, Najib officially launched the project.
 The final alignment was adjusted following the public display, having a length of 51 km with 31 stations where 16 have Park and Ride facilities.
 Construction was said to be completed in December 2016 and the line would start operations a month after.
-On 17 August 2011, the government announced that Mass Rapid Transit Corporation Sdn Bhd (MRT Corp), a new company under the Finance Ministry had been formed to take control of the project from Prasarana.
-MRT Corp would be the asset owner of the project and officially take over the project from Prasarana on 1 September 2011.
-After the MRT project was formally launched on 8 July 2011, the following amendments have been made to the original proposed alignment following the public display exercise between March and May 2011:
+On 17 August 2011, the government announced that Mass Rapid Transit Corporation Sdn Bhd (MRT Corp), a new company under the finance ministry had been formed to take control of the project from Prasarana Malaysia.
+MRT Corp would be the asset owner of the project and officially take over the project from Prasarana Malaysia on 1 September 2011.
+After the MRT project was formally launched on 8 July 2011, the following amendments were made to the original proposed alignment following the public display exercise between March and May 2011: